hlreev/sounding_plot/README.md

 - Add geometric altitude data for a 3D trajectory

 ## Stretch Goals
-- Have both 2D and 3D trajectories plotted simultaneously
 - Add further data analysis capabilities to the program